Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-VDkjRnWH6PQ.md

 ### Transcript

-> ratio splitters would be a game changer dude ratio splits would be super cool i that's that's one feature that i would really oh personally i'm surprised that like the ratio splitter isn't like higher on the keyway side um but maybe that's just me
+> ratio splitters would be a game changer dude ratio splits would be super cool i that's that's one feature that i would really oh personally i'm surprised that like the ratio splitter isn't like higher on the keyway side, but maybe that's just me